hopkinsbowman78/music_and_mental_health/README.md

 **Implication:** Certain genres might exacerbate or alleviate mental health conditions.
 MT practitioners could leverage these insights to tailor music therapy interventions more effectively.
 For instance, avoiding certain genres or emphasizing others could potentially improve mental health outcomes.

 ### 3. Music Effects on Mental Health Conditions
+**Question:** What are the self-reported effects of music on various mental health conditions (anxiety, depression, insomnia, OCD)?

+**Analysis:** Analyze the 'Music effects' column in relation to mental health scores.

 + The dataset reveals diverse effects of music on individuals with varying levels of Depression, Anxiety, Insomnia, and OCD.